 The children are just as guilty as the parents.
 God is not punishing innocent grandchildren for the sins of their grandparents or great-grandparents.
 He only punishes THE GUILTY, not the innocent (Exodus 34:7).
 The children are punished because they hate God and they show that they hate God by continuing to worship idols, as their ancestors did.

-3. We learn that God is invisible
+3. God is invisible

 The First Commandment teaches that there is only one God.
 The Second Commandment teaches that he is invisible.
 God is invisible (Colossians 1:15; I Timothy 1:17).
 When God spoke to the Jews from the top of this mountain, they did not see anything but fire.
 They did not see a body talking to them.
 They just heard a voice talking to them out of the fire.